RocFang/nginx-rtmp-module-wiki-ZH/Tutorial.md

 However it should work on FreeBSD too.

 ## Building NGINX with the module
-Buuilding is pretty obvious.
+Building is pretty obvious.
 Just cd to nginx source directory and configure nginx this way:

 `./configure --add-module=/path/to/nginx-rtmp-module`